ClickCease

 If You Have Suffered from Food Poisoning

-Suppose you or a loved one has been sickened due to a listeria outbreak because of contaminated products or a lack of proper food safety measures.
-In that case, it is important that you first receive prompt medical care and treatment.
-Report your illness to the local public health agency, which tracks such outbreaks and illnesses.
+If you or a loved one has become ill due to a listeria outbreak caused by contaminated products or inadequate food safety measures, In that case, you must first receive prompt medical care and treatment.
+Report your illness to the local public health agency, which tracks such outbreaks and diseases.

 Make sure you preserve all evidence that is pertinent to your illness.
-Contact an experienced California food poisoning lawyer who can help protect your rights and ensure you receive fair and total compensation for all your injuries, damages, and losses.
+Contact a knowledgeable lawyer in California who specializes in food poisoning cases and can help protect your rights and ensure you receive fair and total compensation for all your injuries, damages, and losses.

 Source: https://www.cnn.com/2024/10/10/health/brucepac-listeria-recall-ready-to-eat-meat-poultry/index.html